Renminbi: Use as a currency outside mainland China

 The two special administrative regions, Hong Kong and Macau, have their own respective currencies, according to the "one country, two systems" principle and the basic laws of the two territories.
 Therefore, the Hong Kong dollar and the Macanese pataca remain the legal tenders in the two territories, and the renminbi, although sometimes accepted, is not legal tender.
 Banks in Hong Kong allow people to maintain accounts in RMB.
-Because of changes in legislation in July 2010, many banks around the world are now slowly offering individuals the chance to hold deposits in Chinese renminbi.
+Because of changes in legislation in July 2010, banks around the world offer foreign currency accounts for deposits in Chinese renminbi.

 The renminbi had a presence in Macau even before the 1999 return to the People's Republic of China from Portugal.
 Banks in Macau can issue credit cards based on the renminbi, but not loans.
 Renminbi-based credit cards cannot be used in Macau's casinos.

-The Republic of China, which governs Taiwan, believes wide usage of the renminbi would create an underground economy and undermine its sovereignty.
+The government of Taiwan believes that wide usage of the renminbi would create an underground economy and undermine its sovereignty.
 Tourists are allowed to bring in up to ¥20,000 when visiting Taiwan.
 These renminbi must be converted to Taiwanese currency at trial exchange sites in Matsu and Kinmen.
 The Chen Shui-bian administration insisted that it would not allow full convertibility until the mainland signs a bilateral foreign exchange settlement agreement, though president Ma Ying-jeou, who served from 2008 to 2016, sought to allow full convertibility as soon as possible.

 The renminbi circulates in some of China's neighbors, such as Pakistan, Mongolia and northern Thailand.
 Cambodia welcomes the renminbi as an official currency and Laos and Myanmar allow it in border provinces such as Wa and Kokang and economic zones like Mandalay.
 Though unofficial, Vietnam recognizes the exchange of the renminbi to the đồng.
 In 2017 ¥215 billion was circulating in Indonesia.
 In 2018 a Bilateral Currency Swap Agreement was made by the Bank of Indonesia and the Bank of China which simplified business transactions, and in 2020 about 10% of Indonesia's global trade was in renminbi.

-Since 2007, renminbi-nominated bonds have been issued outside mainland China; these are colloquially called "dim sum bonds".
+Since 2007, renminbi-nominated bonds have been issued outside mainland China; these are colloquially called dim sum bonds.
 In April 2011, the first initial public offering denominated in renminbi occurred in Hong Kong, when the Chinese property investment trust Hui Xian REIT raised ¥10.48 billion ($1.6 billion) in its IPO.
 Beijing has allowed renminbi-denominated financial markets to develop in Hong Kong as part of the effort to internationalise the renminbi.
 There is limited (under 1%) issuing of renminbi bonds in Indonesia.